 Use past exams papers

 One of the best ways to try and determine what will feature on an exam is to put yourself in the shoes of the tester.
-The subjects and topics you have learned can only be examined in a number of ways, so looking back at old papers can help you understand the type of questions that may be asked.
+The subjects and topics you have learned can only be examined in many ways, so looking back at old papers can help you understand the questions that may be asked.
 There will be some cases where elements have changed slightly due to testing standards and possible regulation changes if you are studying areas such as law, but this will give you a better idea of how the test will be laid out to prepare you for the final sitting.

 Study with others

 Studying can be lonely, and if you’re the type of person that thrives being around people, get others involved to help you out.
 Learning in study groups allows you to discuss ideas and work through answers together.
 This type of peer interaction is also great if you struggle to understand how your teacher explained something and need it communicated in a way that makes sense to you.
 Study buddies are great for this type of support as they are on your level and can help to make sense of tricky subjects.
 You can also return the favour when they get stuck too.